aws-samples/sample-rag-chatbot-nim/README.md

 ## RAG Chatbot on Amazon EKS with NVIDIA NIMs

-This is a companion repository to the AWS blog post titled _Building a RAG Chatbot on Amazon EKS with NVIDIA NIMs_.
+This is a companion repository to the AWS blog post titled _Building a RAG chat-based assistant on Amazon EKS with NVIDIA NIMs_.

 ## Security